king0913/academic-kickstart/content/project/surv-meth/index.md

 date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "Introductory course covering sampling, measurement, and design."
+summary = "Undergraduate methods course covering survey sampling, measurement, and design."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`